babelsociety/website/content/manifest/index.md

 ## Crimes

-Babel Society wants to organize a society in which it is hard to commit crimes.
+Babel Society wants to remove all causes that can bring one person to commit a crime.
-For example, by disconnecting the [consumption of goods](#consumption) from the [work done](#work), all those crimes mainly caused by hunger and discontent are eliminated.
+For example, by disconnecting [access to goods](#consumption) from [work done](#work), all those crimes caused by hunger and discontent are eliminated.
 There will be no reason for a person to rely on criminal organizations just because they have to support their family.
-Criminal activities such as drugs dealing and smuggling would be much more complex to manage because [there will be no money to fuel them](#economics).
+Criminal activities such as drugs dealing and smuggling would be much more complex to manage [without money to fuel them](#economics).
 Thefts are expected to decrease significantly as everyone has access to the same items.
 By creating a society where we can all be [authentic](#authenticity), hate crimes should drastically decrease too.
 This effect should be amplified by [collaboration](#collaboration), as it will create a sense of conviviality that will make us less inclined to selfishness.
 Finally, the [focus on education](#education) should provide younger generations the tools to enjoy life rather than destroy it.

 Nonetheless, we are aware that there will always be crimes.
-Humans can be extremely creative when it comes to bypassing the system and causing troubles.
+Humans can be extremely creative when it comes to causing troubles.

-Society will still need guards, i.e. trained people able to make all members of society feel safe, to intervene to prevent violent crimes such as murders, thefts and so on.
+Society will still need guards: trained people able to make all members of society feel safe, to intervene to prevent violent crimes such as murders.
 In order to avoid an escalation of violence, normal guards should only have tools to subdue individuals.
-Another important job will be detectives: their goal is to find the culprit and ensure that they are taken into custody.
-Once done, it will be the turn of a team of psychologists specialized in crimes who, using the evidence collected by guards and detectives, will have to understand if they have arrested the right person.
-Dialog with the alleged criminal is fundamental.
-Based on these discussions, the team may request verification of certain facts, gathering of additional evidence, or perhaps seeking support from other colleagues.
-Once they are sure they have the right person, they will have to assess the seriousness of the crime and assign the most appropriate sentence.
-If in doubt, they will be able to discuss the situation in a larger group, perhaps seeking the support of a legal expert, or even bring the case to the attention of society as a whole.
+Their main goal is to prevent further violence rather than causing even more.

 Guards will be much different from the police structure we have today.
-There will be no hierarchy of power and no uniforms, as for any other job.
+There will be no hierarchy of power and no uniforms.
 There will be less focus on following a predetermined set of rules, and no mindless discipline, but rather the training will emphasize helping society feel safe.
-Guards will not have any special power over other people, each member of the society can act as a guard if they deem it necessary.
+Guards will not have any special power over people, each member of the society can act as a guard if deemed necessary.
 It would be good for every capable person to at least go over the basic guard training.
 In the end, we should all look out for each other.

+Another important job will be detectives: their goal is to find the culprit and ensure that they are taken into custody.
+Once caught, it will be up to a team of psychologists specialized in crimes who, using the evidence collected by guards and detectives, will have to understand if they have arrested the right person.

+Dialog with the alleged criminal is fundamental, based on which the team may request verification of certain facts, gathering of additional evidence, or perhaps seeking support from other colleagues.

+Once they are sure they have the right person, they will have to assess the seriousness of the crime and decide on how to handle it.
+If some people where wronged, they should be counseled to understand what would be the best retribution.
+If in doubt, they should discuss the crime in a larger group, perhaps seeking support of mediators.

 ## Rehabilitation System

 Babel Society does not believe in punishments bordering on torture or death penalty.
-Collaborating also means not leaving behind those who find it difficult to adapt, respecting them as humans and living beings.
+Collaboration means we will not leave behind those who find it difficult to adapt, respecting them as humans and living beings.
-Treating the disturbing people as if they were monsters only increases their hatred towards society.
+Treating the troublemakers as if they were monsters only increases their hatred towards society.
-After the rehabilitation process, we want these people to be able to be just members of society, correct what led them to commit the crime, give them the opportunity to contribute to the well-being of all and to fulfill themselves.
+The main goal of the rehabilitation process is to correct what led them to commit their crime, give them the opportunity to contribute to the well-being of all and to fulfill themselves.
 After all, no one is perfect and we can all make a mistake.

-Understanding why they did what they did can also be a moment of introspection for the society as a whole, to understand if we failed in some aspect of it.

-This system is largely inspired by the [Halden Prison](https://en.wikipedia.org/wiki/Halden_Prison).
+Understanding why they did what they did can also be a moment of introspection for the society as a whole, to understand if we failed them in some way. **It is important to stay open-minded and humble, perhaps these are symptoms that a change in the system is required, rather than a change in the individual**.

 ### Rehabilitation programs

 Every time a crime is committed it will be followed by a rehabilitation program.
-The program involves discussion with a psychologist specialized in rehabilitation who aims to understand what were the causes that led the person to commit the crime.
+The program involves counseling with a psychologist specialized in rehabilitation who aims to understand what were the causes that led to the crime.
 Once identified, a training course for rehabilitation purposes will be agreed with the person.
-The psychologist will follow the person throughout the process, to ensure maximum effectiveness and agree on any changes to the program based on the person's progress.
+The psychologist will follow the person throughout the process, to ensure maximum effectiveness and reassess the program based on the person's progress.
-Rehabilitation will include a mix of specific courses, more [generic courses](#education) and possibly also jobs to participate in.
+Rehabilitation will include a mix of dedicated courses, more [generic courses](#education) and possibly also jobs to partake in.

 For example, suppose we have a tendency to waste food, to the point where we no longer have resources available to feed us.
-In this case the system will immediately assign you to a rehabilitation program.
+In this case the system will immediately assign us to a rehabilitation program.
 Let's suppose that thanks to the psychologist we understand that we waste resources due to a lack of discipline, poor diet and not knowing how to cook.
-In this case we will be directed to a course for effective resource management, a course for proper nutrition and one to learn how to cook.
+In this case we may be directed to a course for effective resource management, a course for proper nutrition and one to learn how to cook.

 ### Minor offenses

-Minor offenses (also known as petty crimes) are usually regulated in a precise manner by the legislative system and have a recommended rehabilitation program.
+Minor offenses (also known as petty crimes) are usually regulated in a precise manner and have a recommended rehabilitation program.
 Some examples could be littering the environment, damaging common goods, excessive and systematic waste of resources, theft of small objects and not participating in any production activity for an excessive period of time.

 If you persevere in committing minor offenses, the case will get much more serious until it becomes a [major offense](#major-offenses).

 ### Major offenses

-Major offenses are always punished with [imprisonment](#imprisonment).
+Major offenses are punished with [imprisonment](#imprisonment).
 Some examples of major offenses are murder, theft of massive amount of assets, omission by a manufacturer, pollution, neglecting maintenance of important structures (e.g. bridges), as well as causing a violent group reaction, especially hate crimes.

 ### Imprisonment